open-telemetry/opentelemetry-specification/specification/metrics/api.md

 #### Instrument unit

 The `unit` is an optional string provided by the author of the Instrument.
-It SHOULD be treated as an opaque string from the API and SDK.
+The API SHOULD treat it as an opaque string.

 * It MUST be case-sensitive (e.g. `kb` and `kB` are different units), ASCII string.